ckeditor/ckeditor5-dev/packages/ckeditor5-dev-tests/README.md

 * `files` - Specify file(s) to test.
 Also available as an alias: `-f`.
 * `browsers` - Browsers which will be used to run the tests.
 Also available as an alias: `-b`.
 * `reporter` - Mocha reporter – either `mocha` (default) or `dots` (less verbose one).
-* `username` - Username to BrowserStack account.
-Also available as an alias: `-u`.
-* `access-key` - Access key related to specified account on BrowserStack.
-Also available as an alias: `-a`.

 #### BrowserStack

 You can use BrowserStack to execute the tests on different browsers.
-At this moment we have defined 4 browsers:
+At this moment we have defined 2 browsers:

-1. Edge 16 - Windows 10
+1. Edge 16 - Windows 10 (`BrowserStack_Edge`)
-1. Chrome 62 - OS X Mavericks
-1. Firefox 6757 - OS X Yosemite
-1. Safari 11 - OS X High Sierra
+1. Safari 11 - OS X High Sierra (`BrowserStack_Safari`)

-In order to run BrowserStack, you need to specify the `--username` and `--access-key` options.
-By default, we execute the tests on all browsers listed above.
-You can use an option `--browsers` to change it.
+In order to run BrowserStack, you need to specify the environment variables: `BROWSER_STACK_USERNAME` and `BROWSER_STACK_ACCESS_KEY`.
+By default, the tests will be executed on Chrome that is installed on your machine.
+You can use an option `--browsers` to specify the browsers.

 #### Examples